There are some stamps in the world that are so rare they are priceless, but what makes a stamp rare in the first place?

 Close-up of the individual ‘Tyrian Plum’ stamp

-While the original stock of 2d stamps was being used up, the King died, on 6 May 1910.
-The Postmaster General decided that the newly printed, single colour, sheets should be destroyed.
+While the original stock of 2d stamps was being used up, the King died on 6 May 1910.
+The Postmaster General decided that the newly printed, single colour sheets should be destroyed.
 The only two sheets to survive this destruction are now in the museum’s collection.

 Some individual stamps escaped and are on the open market but with so few stamps available, individual stamps are extremely expensive and the two remaining sheets are priceless.